cyphergenetics/syndi/README.md

 * _Simple_, _smart_, and _clean_.
 * _Minimal_ but _extensible_.

-It is a reboot of Auto, an old IRC bot which, though featureful, was flawed in design.
+It is a reboot of Auto, an old IRC bot which, though featureful, suffered of design flaws.

 Installation
 ------------